 In Southampton, in my mom’s room, is gray haired old woman.
 I say, “No, I’m looking for my mother.”
 Then I realize it is my mother.
 She turns and looks up at me from her bed beside the window with the expression of someone who is used to being surrounded by strangers.
 Recognition crosses her face.
 I say, “Hi, Mom.”
 This sounds so weird.

 My mother, replies, casually, “Oh.
 Hello!” in her fake telephone voice.
 She introduces herself as Dody.
 After she recognizes me, she pretends not to have just done so.
 My mother feels quite free to impose any sort of reality on any event.
 She greets me with a lie.
 This is her language, lies.
 I’ve never seen my mother off-character.
 She went through her whole life without uttering an unscripted response.
 She designed replies.
 At the fish shop she’d tell the man behind the counter we were heading to Puerto Rico.
 Later, at the farmer’s market she’d say that I was a gifted pianist, and that my father, her ex, was going to buy me a Steinway grand piano.
 My head spun then, but now I expect this chaos.

 I perch on the wide window sill beside my mom’s toe and fingernail piles.
 She’s collecting them.
 I reintroduce my husband and introduce my son.
-Singko instantly dislikes her; he tends to be closed anyhow, but my mother, my mother he hates.
+Singko, my boy, instantly dislikes her; he tends to be closed anyhow, but my mother, my mother he hates.

 My mother did not attend my wedding.
 15 years ago I sent her my refrigerator magnets.
 We’d done something beautiful with our magnet company.
 She destroyed them and sent the broken pieces to my mother-in-law, whom she’s never met.
 That was the last time I contacted her.